Asheville ADU

 Yes, ADUs are allowed in Asheville, NC.

 Asheville, NC permits accessory dwelling units (ADUs) on residential properties.
 ADUs — also called granny flats, in-law units, backyard cottages, or secondary suites — are secondary housing units on a single-family or multifamily lot.
-State and local law actively preempts local restrictions, making ADU approval a streamlined ministerial process.
+State and local law governs the approval process.
 In Asheville, the Asheville Planning and Development — Permits and Inspections handles ADU permit applications.
 Below you will find the current size limits, setbacks, fees, and timeline for building an ADU in Asheville.

 ADU Size Limits

-ADU Size Limits in Asheville: Detached ADU: up to 1200 sq ft (max height: 25 feet).
-Attached ADU: 50% of primary dwelling square footage, up to 1,200 sqft.
+ADU Size Limits in Asheville: Detached ADU: up to 800 sq ft (max height: 25 feet).
+Attached ADU: 1000 sq ft.
 Asheville UDO limits detached ADUs to 1,200 sqft consistent with NC HB 488 framework.
 North Carolina does not have a JADU (Junior ADU) designation equivalent to California.
 ADU size may be further constrained by lot coverage and setback requirements — particularly relevant on steep-slope mountain lots.

 TypeMax SizeMax Height